cmoron/running_pace_api/README.md

-# Running Pace Table API
+# MyPacer API

 ## Overview

-The Running Pace Table API is a FastAPI application designed to calculate running paces for various distances.
+The MyPacer API is a FastAPI application designed to calculate running paces for various distances.
 This API takes input parameters like minimum pace, maximum pace, and increment step, and returns a table of estimated running times for official race distances.

 The application also provides athlete data integration with the French Athletics Federation (FFA) database, allowing users to search for athletes and retrieve their performance records.